-I. CREDIT RISK AND OTHER CONCENTRATIONS
+H. CREDIT RISK AND OTHER CONCENTRATIONS

-For the year ended December 31, 2016 and 2015, revenue from one major grantor comprised approximately 15% of NEC's total support and revenue.
+For the year ended December 31, 2017 and 2016, revenue from one major grantor comprised approximately 13% and 15% of NEC's total support and revenue, respectively.

 Financial instruments which potentially subject NEC to concentrations of credit risk consist principally of cash and cash equivalents.
 Cash and cash equivalents carry credit risk to the extent they exceed federally insured limits from time to time.
 Credit risk also extends to receivables, all of which are uncollateralized.